What is diagnostic needle imaging?

 Who is a candidate?

 This diagnostic technique is ideal for anyone needing to diagnose an orthopedic injury.
 It is not recommended for patients afraid of needles.
 It is ideal for patients who cannot do an MRI.
-Currently, Sano Orthopedics is using needle imaging to diagnose shoulder and knee injuries.
+Sano Orthopedics uses needle imaging to diagnose shoulder and knee injuries.